TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Conclusions and Outlook

 TomocuPy package can be extended by adding new processing and reconstruction methods.
 New methods implemented with Python NumPy library are directly adapted for GPU computations by switching to Python CuPy library.
 Currently TomocuPy provides GPU implementations only of the one-step filtered backprojection, which is explained by the aim of having reconstructions as fast as possible.
 Iterative reconstruction schemes are significantly slower but they still can be added to process data more efficiently.
-Iterative schemes, especially the ones where slices are not reconstructed independently (e.g, 3D Total Variation regularization), can be implemented more efficiently with the conveyor GPU reconstruction and CPU-GPU data transfers.
-If data volumes are too large then the conveyor should also include read/write operations with the storage drive.
+Iterative schemes, especially the ones where slices are not reconstructed independently (e.g, 3D Total Variation regularization), can be implemented more efficiently with asynchronous GPU reconstruction and CPU-GPU data transfers.
+The same holds also for laminography reconstruction where data chunks can be organized not only in data slices but also in projections.
+If data volumes are too large then the asynchronous pipeline should also include read/write operations with the storage drive.

 TomocuPy package is in routine use at the micro-CT 2-BM and nano-CT 32-ID beamlines.
 Because of its easy-to-use command-line interface that has almost the same commands as the one used by TomoPy, the package has quickly become friendly for beamline users.
 Data reconstruction for most experiments is currently done during the experiment beamtime.